tqmbanados/aTasteProgram/README.md

  * **End**: Save all generated measures as one lilypond file.
  * **Auto-generate**: Cause the program to atomatically advance the piece.
 Next option must still be clicked manually.

-## Interface for performers
+## Related repositories

-Performers use a separate program to connect to an API where the Lilypond code is saved.
+* Performers use a separate program to connect to an API where the Lilypond code is saved.
 This program is found [here](https://github.com/tqmbanados/PuppetInterface).
+* The code for the Twitch Bot used in the most recent performance is [here](https://github.com/tqmbanados/aTwitchProgram)
+* The Pypond library can be found [here](https://github.com/tqmbanados/pypond)